jamesdbrock/hffix/README.md

 ### The *Logon* - *Resend Request* Race Condition

-A FIX session When a FIX client connects to a FIX server, the client doesn't know what sequence number to use for the *Logon* message.
+When a FIX client connects to a FIX server, the client doesn't know what sequence number to use for the *Logon* message.

 Either the client can choose to reset both sequence numbers, in which case the client may miss messages, or not, in which case the client is subject to the *Resend Request* race condition.

-After *Logon* response, the client may begin sending messages, but the client has to wait some amount of time because the server may send *Resend Request*.
+After *Logon* response from the server, the client may begin sending messages, but the client has to wait some amount of time because the server may send *Resend Request*.
 If the client sends any message to the server while the server is preparing to send *Resend Request*, then the server's response is not defined by the *FIX* specification, and some servers implementations may seize up in confusion at that point.

+## C++14

+This library only depends on C++03 because it doesn't need any of the features of C++14.
+It was, however, written with the intention of being included in a C++14 build, and will interact well with all C++14 features such as, for example, `auto`, or anonymous inline functions passed as the `UnaryPredicate` to `hffix::message_reader::find_with_hint`.

 ## TODO